ryanslikesocool/SerializationKit/README.md

 Common serialization utilities and extensions for Swift.

 ## NOTICE
-This package is under development and not considered production-ready.
+**This package is under development and not considered production-ready.**<br>
 Breaking changes are common, documentation is incomplete, and support is limited.
 Use at your own risk.

 ## Installation (Swift Package Manager)
 Add the following entry to your package dependencies.